-Subsidiary Terso Solutions provides inventory management services to distributors, hospitals, laboratories, and manufacturers.
-The company's system uses radio-frequency identification (RFID) enabled cabinets, freezers, and refrigerators to help clients keep tabs on the whereabouts of sensitive inventory such as reagents, pharmaceuticals, and hazardous materials.
+Another unit, Terso Solutions provides inventory management services to distributors, hospitals, laboratories, and manufacturers.
+Its system uses radio frequency identification-enabled (RFID-enabled) cabinets, freezers, and refrigerators to help clients keep tabs on the whereabouts of sensitive inventory such as reagents, pharmaceuticals, and hazardous materials.
 RFID uses radio-wave communication technology to exchange data between a reader and an electronic tag attached to the item being tracked.
 The technology allows users to maintain close tabs on the supply management chain, usually via web-based applications, in effort to control costs.

 Sales and Marketing

-Promega's clients use its products predominantly for life science research in the fields of genomics, proteomics (the study of proteins), and cellular analysis with the ultimate goal of indentifying targets for drug development.
-Additionally, its products are used for forensic testing by state and federal agencies, including the Federal Bureau of Investigation, for human identification.
+Promega's clients predominantly use its products for life science research in the fields of genomics, proteomics (the study of proteins), and cellular analysis with the ultimate goal of identifying targets for drug development.
+Additionally, its products are used for forensic testing by state and federal agencies, including the FBI, for human identification.
 Promega also offers paternity testing kits and in vitro diagnostic test systems.

 Promega is continuously growing its product offerings through research and development efforts; R&D spending accounts for more than 10% of annual revenue expenditures.
 It focuses on expanding the uses of its current technologies, as well as introducing new add-ons for existing systems and kits.
 The company also licenses its technologies to other biotech firms.

 Promega sometimes partners with other companies to expand its service offerings.
-In 2014 it formed a partnership with Genetic Technologies Limited (GTG), a diagnostics company.
-Under which the company received rights in relation to GTG's Intron Sequence Analysis and Genomic Mapping patents.
+In 2014 it formed a partnership with Genetic Technologies Limited (GTG), a diagnostics company, through which it received rights in relation to GTG's Intron Sequence Analysis and Genomic Mapping patents.

 Growing its product portfolio, in 2014 the company released a new touchscreen interface for the Helix smart on-site stocking program.
 The touchscreen enhances the Helix experience by providing researchers easy access to relevant information about Promega products, including applications and protocols.
-Promega Helix touchscreen interface provides customers with access to self-service features in life science research laboratories.
-It also launched GloMax Discover, an integrated multimode detection plate reader system, and launch of the Maxwell 16 LEV RNA FFPE Kit for RNA isolation from mammalian formalin fixed paraffin embedded) tissue samples.
+It also launched GloMax Discover, an integrated multi-mode detection plate reader system.

 Promega was founded in 1978 and is owned by investors and employees and led by founder and CEO William Linton.